 Study of basic drawing techniques using traditional drawing media such as pencil, ink, charcoal and ink wash.
-Concentration on composition craftsmanship, and observational drawing.
-(1.1)
+Emphasis is placed on the development of effective compositions, observational drawing skills, exploration of various drawing media and presentation of work.
+Course includes vocabulary development, critical analysis activities, and reference to contemporary and historic models of drawing.
+IAI: ART 904 (1.1)